neVERberleRfellerER/FalloutNVLinuxLauncher/README.md

 ## Variables

-BASEORDER - fixed order of ESM/ESPs at beginning of load order - these will be prepended and order determined by directory scan will be ignored for these.
-Useful for TTW which contains many files and they have to be interleaved with base game files.

 MODDATADIR - directory that contains mod structured as described in "Directory structure".
 Nothing will be changed in this directory.
 Base game is also treated as mod and should be last in order.

 MERGERDIR - directory where merged filesystem will be mounted